 Why should Bowen be surprised that no real planning occurs or that organizations do not track the plans adopted?
 Despite the efforts that boards make, there will be members who miss meetings and who don’t read advance materials.
 There will be disruptive members, those who are too involved with the organization, and those who are disconnected.
 There will always be inexperienced members and members who ignore the organization’s annual fund appeal.
 There will be novice executive directors.
 That’s why well-designed planning processes have value, especially ones that are quick and practical with not too much and not too little.

 The first point in W. Edwards Deming’s Management Method, widely credited for turning around post WWII Japanese Industry and restoring American quality to world leadership, is to create constancy of purpose.
 This constancy of purpose does not originate in a reactive environment: “It is easy to stay bound up in the tangled knots of the problems of today, become ever more and more efficient in them.”
-And what is Dr. Deming’s recommendation?
+Just what is Dr. Deming’s recommendation to deal with this?
 A plan for the future.

 Show Me the Money